 As we learn about waseelah, there is one path to Allah.
 Allah has sent us prophets to teach us how He would like us come closer to Him.

 But there are so many obstacles that we find in our daily lives to achieving this in our purpose in life.

 Surround Yourself with Good People

-One among those obstacles is surrounding ourselves with people who don’t remind us of Allah, especially if you’re a westerner living in a western society and you’re surrounded at your work and even maybe your family is non Muslim, you find yourself forgetting about Islam, you’re forgetting about holding from the holy rope of Allah.
+One among those obstacles is surrounding ourselves with people who don’t remind us of Allah, especially if you’re a westerner living in a western society and you’re surrounded at your work and even maybe your family is non Muslim, you find yourself forgetting about Islam, you’re forgetting about holding firm to the holy rope of Allah.

-But the answer to this obstacle is also to surround yourself finding people and surrounding yourself with people who do speak of Allah to you and remind you of Islam and your purpose in this life.
+But the answer to this obstacle is also to surround yourself finding people, and surrounding yourself with people who do speak of Allah to you and remind you of Islam and your purpose in this life.

 Allah Forgives All Sins